I get emails like the following almost every day from people who are working as employees in companies and want to become prominent thought leaders:

 Picking a domain name can be frustrating and difficult.

 If your name is taken or impossible to pronounce, don’t despair.
 Here’s a great domain name picking guide.
-If you still need help, check out 18 Tools for Picking the Perfect Domain Name and 5 Tips for Choosing the Best Domain Name.
+If you still need help, check out How to Choose A Domain Name You Can Be Proud Of and How to Choose A Domain Name: The Definitive Guide.

 I can hear you now.
 “But Lucas, I thought you were teaching me the new way to do it.
 Email newsletters are so old and skeezy.
 I’m not a spammer.
 I just want to start blogging.”